Stylish Illustrator Martina Pavlova

 Yes indeed!
 Arturo Elena for his detailed and eccentric colorful style, and Jason Brook for his simple yet elegant digital work.

 What qualities do illustrations have that photographs don’t?

 In a “point and shoot” world where practically everybody considers himself a photographer, any traditional art suddenly poses that extra value that can’t be reached by any gadget.
-In illustration the only limit is the artist imagination.
+In the illustration, the only limit is the artist imagination.
 The reality can be exaggerated or very easily modified by authors fantasy to the point where you start to think about it in a totally different way.
-Camera has its limits.
+The camera has its limits.

 If you weren’t able to do what you do now, do you picture yourself doing something else?

 Not really.
 I do what I love and love what I do.
 My profession excites me every day, all day.
 Maybe, just maybe, because I love to travel, I would trade it for being a professional luxury hotels reviewer, lol.
 But even then I would enjoy drawing while traveling from place to place.

 What advice would you give to up-and-coming illustrators?

 It’s simple.
 Just keep drawing.
 Practice makes perfect.
 And don’t be afraid to experiment a little when possible.
 With different styles, mediums, colors.
 It boosts your creativity and opens new horizons.

 To know more about Martine, please visit: Martina Pavlova